The type of surfboard that you ride will impact your speed on the waves.

 If you outrun the wave and surf far down the line, you’ll lose speed.

-Beginners also lose a lot of speed by placing too much pressure on the back of the board or digging the rails in.
+Beginner surfers also lose a lot of speed by placing too much pressure on the back of the surfboard or digging the rails in.

-As noted above, the board itself, along with the fins, could be causing you to lose speed.
+As noted above, the surfboard itself, along with the fins, could be causing you to lose speed.

 However, the differences here are usually slight, at best.

-Unless you’re trying to speed over short and choppy waves in a shortboard or using another board type that just isn’t suitable for the occasion, the differences are unlikely to be significant.
+Unless you’re trying to speed over short and choppy waves in a shortboard or using another surfboard type that just isn’t suitable for the occasion, the differences are unlikely to be significant.

 Tips for Generating Speed